 Core Skills Required:

 Mastery of organization and time management

 Attention to detail

 The Arts Administration Internship

 The Yard’s two Arts Administration Interns will work closely with the organization’s Artist Services and Development departments to ensure the success of the YARD ARTS Summer Season.
 They will assist in the day-to-day operations and management of The Yard, gaining hands-on experience in the field of arts administration.
 They will play an integral role in communications and external relations, working with resident artists, patrons, donors, foundations, partner institutions, contractors, and island businesses.
 Tasks can include booking artist travel, distributing information to artists and collecting their feedback, securing in-kind donations, coordinating fundraising appeals, acknowledging donors, writing grant reports, and more.
 The Arts Administration Interns will assist in the planning and execution of special events throughout the summer, including The Yard’s primary annual benefit.
 They will be responsible for data entry and management.
 One Arts Administration Intern will focus more on Artist Services, while the other will focus more on Development; both interns will gain cross-departmental experience.

 Applicants should possess strong interpersonal skills, mastery of organization and time management, attention to detail, and the ability to manage multiple projects concurrently.
-They must be a good communicator, comfortable handling email, phone, and in-person exchanges and capable of working with sensitive and confidential information.
-They should be enthusiastic to learn about and practice arts administration, to be an ambassador for The Yard, and to work both independently and as a team.
+They must be a good communicator and comfortable handling email, phone, and in-person exchanges.
+They must be capable of working with sensitive and confidential information.
+They should be enthusiastic to learn about and practice arts administration, to be an ambassador for The Yard, and to work both independently and on a team.